HOUSS33/RESTful-API-Projects-Collection/MovieAppBackEndReview/README.txt

 ## Base URL

-The base URL for accessing the API is: http://localhost:8080/api/v1
+The base URL for accessing the API is:
-## Endpoints